-Under the current Administration, the FDA has taken several actions to slow down the implementation of new food and supplement labeling rules.
+Under the Trump Administration, the U.S. Food and Drug Administration (FDA) took several actions to slow down the implementation of new food and supplement labeling rules.
 Showing a new tack at the beginning of 2019, officials at the U.S. Food and Drug Administration put dietary supplements in the crosshairs when then-commissioner Dr. Scott Gottlieb announced the agency would crack down on brand owners who make unsubstantiated claims.

 The FDA shared a dozen warning letters and five online advisory letters the agency sent to companies found to be selling nearly 60 products illegally.
 The FDA claims the companies are either selling untested products or supplements that are misbranded.
 The products in question make claims regarding the treatment of Alzheimer’s and several other serious medical conditions.